-There are a lot of options for safer firearms storage, overviewed below.
+There are a lot of options for safer firearms storage, overviewed above.
 Lock to Live is a firearm storage decision aid designed to help navigate these choices.
 Created by researchers at the University of Colorado Anschutz Medical Campus, this practical, confidential tool can help you determine the best options to keep you and your loved ones safe.

 American Academy of Pediatrics’ “Safe Storage of Firearms” handout